lowRISC/sunburst-chip/README.md

 *To enable instruction tracing add +define+RVFI to the verilator_options switch in the command above.*

-A test program can be built with scratch_sw/ (a suitable CHERIoT tool chain must be available on your path or specified by `CHERIOT_LLVM_BIN`):
+A test program can be built with scratch_sw/ (a suitable CHERIoT toolchain must be available on your path or specified by `CHERIOT_LLVM_BIN`):

 ```sh